vnbnode/VNBnode-Guides/Testnet/0G/storage-node.md

 ### Get wallet private key
 `From MetaMask:` If you already have a wallet configured in MetaMask, you can use the private key associated with the MetaMask account.

 `Generate a New Wallet Using CLI:` If you prefer to create a new wallet, you can use the `0gchaind` command-line interface.
-Follow the steps provided in this guide to generate a new wallet: [Create Wallet](https://github.com/trusted-point/0g-tools?tab=readme-ov-file#14-create-a-wallet-for-your-validator).

 After creating the wallet, you can use the following command to export the private key: